scikit-learn-contrib/hiclass/docs/source/algorithms/multi_label.rst

 ++++++++++++++++++++++++++
 Fitting the Classifiers
 ++++++++++++++++++++++++++
-In this section we outline how fitting of the local classifiers is implemented in HiClass for multi-path hierarchical classification.
+In this section we outline how fitting of the local classifiers is implemented in HiClass for hierarchical multi-label classification.
-Here we only focus on the multi-path hierarchical classification case for the :class:`hiclass.MultiLabelLocalClassifierPerNode` and :class:`hiclass.MultiLabelLocalClassifierPerParentNode` classifiers.
+Here we only focus on the hierarchical multi-label classification case for the :class:`hiclass.MultiLabelLocalClassifierPerNode` and :class:`hiclass.MultiLabelLocalClassifierPerParentNode` classifiers.
 For a recap on how the strategies work, visit the :ref:`Algorithms<algorithms>` section.

-.. _multi-path-local-classifier-per-node:
+.. _hierarchical-multi-label-local-classifier-per-node:

 Local Classifier Per Node
 ---------------------------
 The :class:`hiclass.MultiLabelLocalClassifierPerNode` strategy fits a binary local classifier for each node in the hierarchy.
 :class:`hiclass.BinaryPolicy` defines which samples belong to the positive and which ones to the negative class for a given local classifier.
 HiClass implements that positive and negative samples for a local classifier are mutually exclusive, i.e., a sample can only belong to the positive or negative class of a local classifier.
-In the multi-path case, a sample belongs to the positive class if it belongs to any of the paths through the hierarchy that are associated with the local classifier.
+In the hierarchical multi-label case, a sample belongs to the positive class if it belongs to any of the paths through the hierarchy that are associated with the local classifier.

 For instance, the :ref:`example image <example_dog_breed_hierarchy>` is assigned to the positive class for the Retriever classifier since it belongs to the Golden Retriever class, which is a child of the Retriever node.
 It is also assigned to the positive class for the Hound classifier, since it does not belong to the Dachshund class, which is a child of the Hound node.

-.. _multi-path-local-classifier-per-parent-node:
+.. _hierarchical-multi-label-local-classifier-per-parent-node:

 Local Classifier Per Parent Node
 ---------------------------------